KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_IblSetsOutlinerContextMenu.jpg     |
 +----------------------------------------------------------------------------+

--  **Add Content ...**: Recursively adds chosen directory IBL Sets into the database assigning them to the selected *Collections Outliner* component Collection or the Default Collection if none is selected.
+-  **Add Content ...**: Recursively adds chosen directory IBL Sets into the database assigning them to the selected *Collections Outliner* Component Collection or the Default Collection if none is selected.
--  **Add Ibl Set ...**: Adds the selected Ibl Set file into the database assigning it to the selected *Collections Outliner* component Collection or the Default Collection if none is selected.
+-  **Add Ibl Set ...**: Adds the selected Ibl Set file into the database assigning it to the selected *Collections Outliner* Component Collection or the Default Collection if none is selected.
 -  **Remove Ibl Set(s) ...**: Removes selected IBL Sets from the database.
 -  **Update Ibl Set(s) Location(s) ...**: Updates selected IBL Sets files paths.